 Elwood is an ancient Anglo-Saxon name that is derived from an ancient Chieftain titled Aldwold.

-First found in Gloucestershire at Ellwood, a hamlet in the Forest of Dean district.
+The surname Elwood was first found in Gloucestershire at Ellwood, a hamlet in the Forest of Dean district.
 It is thought that the name could have had two origins: as a local name, as in someone from the aforementioned village; and having derived from the Old English personal name Aelfweald which has the elements oelf meaning "elf" + weald meaning "rule."
 "Several tenants in chief in the Domesday [Book] are called Alwoldus or Aldwold, a contraction of the Anglo-Saxon Aethelwald. "

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Elwoods to arrive on North American shores:

 Elwood Settlers in United States in the 17th Century

 - Henry Elwood, who settled in Virginia in 1624

 - Henery Elwood, who landed in Virginia in 1624-1625

 - John Elwood, who arrived in Virginia in 1645